Bachelor Degree in Informatics Engineering (GEI)

 - Students’ presentations

-Each student must solve and present a number (to be discussed and agreed in class) of exercises from the problems list.
+Each student must solve and turn in a number (to be discussed and agreed in class) of exercises from the problems list.
+Once solved and turned-in, you will have to present the solution of your problem in class.
+Make sure that you do so in a clear and succint way (consider preparing a slide).

 To know which problems are available and choose your problems, follow the link provided through the FIB corner (Racó).

 Each student must prepare a video that cannot be more than 10-minutes long, covering a specific topic to be chosen from the list of the proposed presentation topics.
 The student will present the video in class and aswer questions about it.
 Please recall that the goal of these presentations is to illustrate the entire class about the chosen topics.
 To know which subjects have been already taken and choose your subject, follow the link provided through the FIB corner (Racó).
 You can also choose a subject different from the ones proposed.
 In this case, you must send me a proposal, so that I can evaluate its difficulties and its adequacy to the course, before accepting it.

 From our experience, Spanish students have some expertise in carrying out lab exercises and preparing their corresponding documentation, but they have almost none in preparing and doing presentations.
 Let me give you some ideas that may be useful: